myfreecomm/nexaas-auditor/README.md

 The audit log is created in a [logfmt](https://www.brandur.org/logfmt) format only for now.
 Support for more log formats is planned in the future.

 Both the audit log and statistics tracking assume all instrumented events are named in a dot notation format, for example you could use `'app.users.login.sucess'` to instrument a successful user login event.
-The `'app.'` prefix is a suggestion to separate your bussiness-logic events from framework-specific (Rails) events, which will always have a `'rails.'` prefix, for example `'rails.action_controller.runtime.total'` for example.
+The `'app.'` prefix is a suggestion to separate your business-logic events from framework-specific (Rails) events, which will always have a `'rails.'` prefix, for example `'rails.action_controller.runtime.total'` for example.

 ## Installation